Table of content

 - Proposition call, where we present a suggested solution, expected team composition, timelines, budget, plan additional research activities, if necessary.

-A dedicated development team is the best option for projects with many vague requirements: aspiring startups and evolving tech businesses.
+To sum up, a dedicated team is the best option for projects with many vague requirements: aspiring startups and evolving tech businesses.
 For such enterprises, who seek long-term collaboration, the dedicated partnership comes as the best fit in terms of optimal cost and selected professionals on the team.
+With that in mind, you can decide for yourself whether you need a dedicated team.

-If you have doubts about what kind of collaboration model will suit you best, get in touch with us, and we will choose the approach which matches your requirements.
+But if you still have doubts about what kind of collaboration model will suit you best, feel free to get in touch with us.
+We will choose the approach which matches your requirements.

 What is Dedicated Team?